mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 In some networks the configuration of a host may depend on the topology.
-However, when the new host attaches to a network, it may be unaware of the topology and respectively how it has to be configured.
+However, when the new host attaches to a network, it may be unaware of the topology and, consequently, how it must be configured.

 DHCPv4 {{RFC2131}} and DHCPv6 {{draft-ietf-dhc-rfc8415bis}} specifications
 describe how addresses can be allocated to clients based on network